Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Introduction

 The statistical properties of planar \acp{PVT}, e.g., cell area, perimeter, vertex degree, etc. have been studied since the early 1950's~\cite{Meijering1952, Gilbert1962}.
-The \ac{PDF} of the area of the typical cell in a planar \ac{PVT} is unknown, and approximations using the Gamma and the log-normal distribution with appropriately selected parameters have been widely adopted~\cite{Weaire1986,Tanemura2003,Kumar1992,Szabo2007}.
-An intuitive explanation for the good fit of the Gamma distribution using the nearest neighbour approximation is presented in~\cite{Weaire1986}.
-In~\cite{Brakke1986}, an integral-based method is devised to compute various statistics of the \ac{PVT} including the edge length, the \acp{PDF} of the distance and angle between neighbouring seeds and vertices, the cell size etc. Unlike the \ac{PVT}, the distribution of cell size in planar Poisson Delaunay tessellation is known; it can be expressed in terms of the modified Bessel function~\cite{Rathie1992}.
+The \ac{PDF} of the area of the typical (randomly selected) cell in a planar \ac{PVT} is unknown, and approximations using the Gamma and the log-normal distribution with appropriately selected parameters have been widely adopted~\cite{Weaire1986,Tanemura2003,Kumar1992,Szabo2007}.
+The quality of these approximations has been mostly established by simulations.
+An intuitive explanation for the good fit of the Gamma distribution, based on the distribution of nearest neighbors for a planar \ac{PPP}, is claimed in~\cite{Weaire1986}.
+In order to avoid heavy simulations, an integral-based method is devised in~\cite{Brakke1986}, which is used to compute various second-order statistics of the \ac{PVT} including the edge length, the \acp{PDF} of the distance and angle between neighboring seeds and vertices, the area of the typical cell, etc. Unlike the \ac{PVT}, the distribution of cell area in planar Poisson Delaunay tessellation (the dual graph of the Voronoi diagram) is known; it can be expressed in terms of the modified Bessel function~\cite{Rathie1992}.
 For three-dimensional Delaunay cells, some properties of geometrical characteristics are available in~\cite{Muche1996}.
+For the statistical properties of three-dimensional Voronoi cells, see~\cite{Lazar2013} and references therein.

-Following the recent emergence of small cell wireless networks with irregular structure, fundamental tools from stochastic geometry have been adopted to model the deployment of network elements and assess the performance~\cite{Andrews2011}.
-The Gamma approximation for the distribution of cell size in \acp{PVT} has been used in cellular systems, e.g., to approximate the \ac{PDF} of the network load in a typical Voronoi cell~\cite{Cao2013}, as well as in \ac{WSN}, e.g., to investigate the \ac{PDF} of in-degree for secure local connectivity~\cite{Pinto2012}.
-Nevertheless, small cell wireless networks have boundaries, and the statistics of a typical Voronoi cell may not well represent the properties of cells located close to the network borders.
+If we would like to partition a bounded domain into Poisson Voronoi cells, some of the cells would be naturally clipped by the boundaries, see for instance~\cite[Fig.~1]{Yan2013}.
+In practice, we would be mostly interested in the parts of the cells falling inside the domain, i.e., the intersection of the \ac{PVT} and the domain.
+Intuitively, the statistics, e.g., cell area, of the clipped cells which are located close to the boundaries, would be different in comparison with those located in the bulk (non-clipped cells).
+We are motivated to study the distribution of the area falling within the deployment domain for clipped Voronoi cells, because wireless communication networks are embedded in domains with boundaries.
+Since the Voronoi partition of any closed object gives rise to clipped cells, other potential applications are also evident.